Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

   * `missing` [<formulae>]:
     Check the given <formulae> for missing dependencies.

-    If no <formulae> are given, check all installed brews.
+    If no <formulae> are given, check all installed formulae.

   * `options [--compact] [--all] [--installed]` <formula>:
     Display install options specific to <formula>.